lomigmegard/akka-http-cors/README.md

 CORS (Cross Origin Resource Sharing) is a mechanism to enable cross origin requests.

 This is a Scala implementation for the server-side targeting the akka-http 2.x library.
 Main features:
-- Works without any additional configuration.
+- [x] Works without any additional configuration.
 Sensible defaults are provided.
-- Respects the full standard defined by the W3C, even the border cases.
+- [x] Respects the full standard defined by the W3C, even the border cases.
-- Tests, lots of tests (well, this is the future).
+- [ ] Tests, lots of tests.

 ## Quick Start
 This project is not deployed to maven.
 If you want to try it, just copy the unique source file inside your project.